-In addition to the transfer credit guidelines outlined in the Berkeley College 2018-2019 Undergraduate Catalog, students enrolled in the Patient Care Technician (PCT) program who wish to have credits considered for transfer must note the following:
+In addition to the transfer credit guidelines outlined in the Berkeley College 2019-2020 Undergraduate Catalog, students enrolled in the Patient Care Technician (PCT) program who wish to have credits considered for transfer must note the following:

-- A grade of C or higher is required for all PCT and MED transfer credits, and the credits must have been earned within the last 10 years. - Courses that contain clinical or laboratory credits are not eligible for transfer credit due to the affective and psychomotor learning domains covered in clinical and laboratory experiences.
+- A grade of C or higher is required for Science (SCI) transfer credits, and the credits must have been earned within the last 10 years. - Courses that contain clinical or laboratory credits are not eligible for transfer credit due to the affective and psychomotor learning domains covered in clinical and laboratory experiences.